Closed-circuit television: Computer-controlled identification

 There is a cost in the retention of the images produced by CCTV systems.
-The amount and quality of data stored on storage media is subject to compression ratios, images stored per second, image size and is affected by the retention period of the videos or images.
+The amount and quality of data stored on storage media is subject to compression ratios, images stored per second, and image size, and is affected by the retention period of the videos or images.
 DVRs store images in a variety of proprietary file formats.
-Recordings may be retained for a preset amount of time and then automatically archived, overwritten or deleted, the period being determined by the organisation that generated them.
+CCTV security cameras can either store the images on a local hard disk drive, an SD card, or in the cloud.
+Recordings may be retained for a preset amount of time and then automatically archived, overwritten, or deleted, the period being determined by the organisation that generated them.

 IP cameras

 A growing branch in CCTV is internet protocol cameras (IP cameras).
 It is estimated that 2014 was the first year that IP cameras outsold analog cameras.
-IP cameras use the Internet Protocol (IP) used by most Local Area Networks (LANs) to transmit video across data networks in digital form.
+IP cameras use the Internet Protocol (IP) used by most local area networks (LANs) to transmit video across data networks in digital form.
 IP can optionally be transmitted across the public internet, allowing users to view their cameras remotely on a computer or phone via an internet connection.
-For professional or public infrastructure security applications, IP video is restricted to within a private network or VPN.
-IP cameras are considered part of the Internet of Things (IoT) and have many of the same benefits and security risks as other IP-enabled devices.
+IP cameras are considered part of the Internet of things (IoT) and have many of the same benefits and security risks as other IP-enabled devices.
+Smart doorbells are one example of a type of CCTV that uses IP to allow it to send alerts.

-Main types of IP cameras include: fixed cameras, pan-tilt-zoom (PTZ) cameras and multi-sensor cameras.
-Fixed cameras' resolution can vary based on the application area, but typically does not exceed 20 MP.
+Main types of IP cameras include fixed cameras, pan–tilt–zoom (PTZ) cameras, and multi-sensor cameras.
+Fixed cameras' resolution typically does not exceed 20 megapixels.
 The main feature of a PTZ is its remote directional and optical zoom capability.
-With multi-sensor cameras, wider areas can be monitored and hundreds of megapixel resolution can be achieved.
+With multi-sensor cameras, wider areas can be monitored.
 Industrial video surveillance systems use network video recorders to support IP cameras.
-These devices are responsible for the recording, storage, video stream processing and alarm management.
+These devices are responsible for the recording, storage, video stream processing, and alarm management.
 Since 2008, IP video surveillance manufacturers can use a standardized network interface (ONVIF) to support compatibility between systems.
+For professional or public infrastructure security applications, IP video is restricted to within a private network or VPN.

 Networking CCTV cameras

-The city of Chicago operates a networked video surveillance system which combines CCTV video feeds of government agencies with those of the private sector, installed in city buses, businesses, public schools, subway stations, housing projects etc. Even homeowners are able to contribute footage.
+The city of Chicago operates a networked video surveillance system which combines CCTV video feeds of government agencies with those of the private sector, installed in city buses, businesses, public schools, subway stations, housing projects, etc. Even homeowners are able to contribute footage.
 It is estimated to incorporate the video feeds of a total of 15,000 cameras.
 The system is used by Chicago's Office of Emergency Management in case of an emergency call: it detects the caller's location and instantly displays the real-time video feed of the nearest security camera to the operator, not requiring any user intervention.
 While the system is far too vast to allow complete real-time monitoring, it stores the video data for use as evidence in criminal cases.